Klarna Checkout – Introduction

 - Make sure that you have enabled pretty permalinks in your WordPress installation.
 Otherwise callbacks from Klarna back to your store won’t work and orders will not be updated with the correct order status/information.

-- It is recommended to enable guest checkout (Enable guest checkout setting in WooCommerce > Settings > Checkout).
-If you don’t allow guest checkout you must check both Automatically generate username from customer email and Automatically generate customer password in WooCommerce > Settings > Accounts setting page.
+- It is recommended to enable guest checkout (Enable guest checkout setting in WooCommerce > Settings > Payments).

 - To get the order total to match between WooCommerce and Klarna you need to configure WooCommerce to display prices with 2 decimals.
 More information about displaying of prices and how it can cause rounding issues can be found in this article.

-- Go to: WooCommerce > Settings > Checkout > Klarna Checkout.
+- Go to: WooCommerce > Settings > Payment > Klarna Checkout.

 - Enable Klarna Checkout by checking the Enable Klarna Checkout checkbox.